 RN to BSN

-Students enrolling in the RN-BSN program are automatically eligible for a 25% tuition scholarship.
+Students enrolling in the RN-BSN program are automatically eligible for a 25% tuition deduction.

 Students enrolled in the Allen College RN-BSN program complete nursing courses in an on-line format excluding clinical experiences.
 A minimum of 124 semester hours of prescribed coursework must be earned for the Bachelor of Science in Nursing (BSN) degree.
 General Education courses must be taken at another regionally accredited institution prior to matriculation.

 Clinical requirements may be completed in the area of residence with an arranged preceptor.
 The RN-BSN program is designed to offer a quality educational experience with a maximum amount of flexibility.
-Beginning spring 2021, a fast paced accelerated option will be offered.
-It will be completed in one year.
-The current part-time plan is completed in two years .
+The accelerated option is a fast paced option that can be completed in one year.
+The traditional option is completed in two years.